 FAQs

-We envisage a world where aid and development information is transparent, available and used for effective decision-making, public accountability and lasting change for all citizens.
-Our 2016 – 2019 strategy aims to improve the amount and quality of information donors publish to the International Aid Transparency Index (IATI) and to increase the use of this information by governments and people everywhere.
+We envisage a world where aid and development information is transparent, available and used for effective and inclusive decision-making, public accountability and lasting change for all citizens.
+Our 2021-2024 strategy sets out our current goals, which are based on three strategic pillars:

 Our focus is on governments and institutions that provide aid and development finance.
 The scope of this work is growing as more money flows to the private sector, through climate finance and to humanitarian emergencies.
 We concentrate on the largest providers of aid and development finance as we want the maximum amount of information as possible to be open.